dspinellis/effective-debugging/ex-ign/README.md

-The code here demonstrates how FindBugs will report an ignored exception.
+Demonstrate how FindBugs will report an ignored exception